 Please note that individuals who were previously positive with COVID-19 should not test for 90 days from their positive test date.
 If you received a positive test outside of the university in the last 90 days and have not reported it to the Command Center, you must report your previously positive test to the Command Center in order to be exempt for the 90-day period.
 If the Command Center is already aware of your positive test, you do not need to test for 90 days from your positive test date.

 The COVID-19 asymptomatic testing center is located on campus at the David Williams II Recreation and Wellness Center in the auxiliary gym.
 Individuals can park in lot 102 and will need to enter through the large doors at the back of the Recreation and Wellness Center, by the recreation fields and lot 102.
 Signage will direct you to the indoor testing center.
 Additionally, a limited number of drive-up testing parking places are available in reserved locations in lot 102 for those with mobility challenges or who otherwise prefer to remain in their cars.

-The testing center will be open:
+For winter break 2021 and spring 2022, the testing center will be open:

 Individuals do not need to schedule a time in advance to test and can visit the testing center during open hours.
 We will communicate with the community if the testing center hours should change in the future.
 Individuals should not eat or drink for 60 minutes prior to taking their test.

 We highly recommend individuals download the Safer Community app in advance of visiting the testing center the first time.
 The app speeds up the check-in process and will also display testing results.
 More information on the app can be found on the following page.
 Information on the testing vendor (type of test, etc.) can be found here.